 Paolo Griffin is a Peruvian-Canadian composer living and working in Toronto.

 His recent musical preoccupations include notions of focused and unfocussed listening, microtonality, and non-traditional scoring.
 Pieces such as Within a Space (2020), explore how varyingly dense and seemingly unfocussed lines of sound can be used to draw the attention of listeners to single or multiple aspects of a sound world.
 His expanding series of works for two violins, Acts of Intimacy, more directly explore microtonality.
 He also creates text scores and hybrid text and notation scores as a means of performative expression – examples of such works being Quatre Vignettes de Surrealité (2018) and Pack (2017).

 Paolo’s music has been featured in concerts and on the radio by the Resident Orkest (NL), The New European Ensemble (NL), Avanti!
 Chamber Music (FI), Duo Holz (CA), Freesound (CA), and more.

-Paolo is the Artistic Director and conductor of Freesound, an ensemble and concert series in Toronto that consists of a core group of the city’s most adventurous performers and interpreters of contemporary music.
+Paolo is the Artistic Director and conductor of Freesound, a collective Toronto that consists of a core group of the city’s most adventurous performers and interpreters of contemporary music.
 Freesound present concerts throughout the year with an interest in emerging composers from Canada and abroad.